Guggenheim Baseball Management: Investors and executives

 Guggenheim Baseball Management investors and executives include:

-Mark R. Walter

-Walter is the "controlling partner" of Guggenheim Baseball Management and the chairman of the Dodgers.
+Mark Walter is the "controlling partner" of Guggenheim Baseball Management and the chairman of the Dodgers.
 He is the chief executive of Guggenheim Partners, an investment and advisory firm with more than $270 billion in assets under management.
 Based in New York and Chicago, the firm was founded in 1999 and is now a global investment and advisory financial services firm that engages in investment banking, asset management, capital markets services, and insurance services.